TheTeamVivek/YukkiMusic/.github/docs/source/config.rst

    .. seealso::

       Don't know how to get cookies?
-See :doc:`cookies` This properly
+See :doc:`faq/cookies` This properly

 Optional Variables